-The proposed sifting criteria for the initial assessment of sites as part of the Gypsy and Traveller Land Availability Assessment can be found in Figure 5, overleaf.
+The proposed sifting criteria for the initial assessment of sites as part of the Gypsy and Traveller Land Availability Assessment can be found in the following diagram.
 Q12 - HAVE WE USED THE CORRECT SIFTING CRITERIA TO ASSESS THE POTENTIAL SITES?
 IF NOT, WHAT CRITERIA SHOULD BE USED?